Slow Travel Magazine: Discovering the art of conscious travel

 How do I find inspiration for my next trip?

-A good starting point is slow travel blogs, where you can find authentic experiences and insider tips.
-Books, films, and documentaries can also inspire you – for example, travel accounts by adventurers or films that celebrate slow travel (like Into the Wild or The Darjeeling Limited).
-If you feel like being spontaneous, you can simply buy a train ticket and set off without a specific plan.
-The most beautiful slow travel moments often arise when you simply let yourself drift – without knowing exactly what's coming next.
+A good starting point is slow travel magazines, where you can find authentic experiences and insider tips.
+Books, films, and documentaries can also inspire you—for example, travelogues by adventurers or films that celebrate slow travel (like Into the Wild or The Darjeeling Limited).
+If you feel like being spontaneous, you can simply buy a train ticket and set off without a concrete plan.
+The most beautiful slow travel moments often happen when you simply let yourself drift—without knowing exactly what comes next.

 Do you already know?